NedasKisi/BIT_PP8/readme.md

 - Open MySQL workbench and import code to create database with structure (code provided with sql file).
 - Install composer (installation instructions: [Composer](https://getcomposer.org/download)) and in the terminal:
-  -if composer is installed locally in console type in: php 'path to composer.phar file'/composer.phar install -if composer is installed on your system globally in console type in: composer install
+- if composer is installed locally in console type in: php 'path to composer.phar file'/composer.phar install
+- if composer is installed on your system globally in console type in: composer install
 - Open your browser and in the searchbar type in:

 ```sh